Skip to content

 • Deployment of NGINX server on Kubernetes;

-• Setup of Kubernetes workloads for ghostfolio application;
+• Setup of different Kubernetes workloads for price-fetcher-service;

 Workload basics

-In terms of Kubernetes, a manifest is a .yaml file with description of Kubernetes-managed resource.
-Typical resources are Pod (container group), Deployment (management for stateless Pods like web services), ConfigMap (set of configuration data), Secret (set of encrypted key-value pairs) StatefulSet (management for stateful Pods, like database services).
+In terms of Kubernetes, a manifest is a .yaml file with description of a Kubernetes-managed resource.
+Typical resources are Pod (container wrapper), Deployment (management unit for stateless Pods, for example web services), ConfigMap (set of configuration data), Secret (set of encrypted key-value pairs) StatefulSet (management unit for stateful Pods, like database services).

 Pod workload